It is the company directors' responsibilities to ensure that the Annual Returns (AR) are filed on time.

 At the AGM, the company's directors shall present a true and fair view of the company’s financial accounts to the shareholders.

-It is the directors' responsibility to appoint competent individuals to prepare the financial reports.
+It is the directors' responsibility to appoint company secretarial service team to prepare the annual filings with ACRA.

-The appointed officer or a third party professional (appointed by the directors) shall file the AR online via BizFile within 30 days after the AGM.
+The appointed officer or a third party professional company secretarial company (appointed by the directors) shall file the AR online via BizFile within 30 days after the AGM.

 For a newly incorporated company, the 1st AGM must be held within 18 months after its date of incorporation.